Evolution of Tau-Neutrino Lepton Number in Protoneutron Stars due to Active-Sterile Neutrino Mixing: Active-sterile neutrino mixing in protoneutron stars

 where $\sigma(E)\approx G_F^2E^2/\pi$ is the cross section (e.g., \cite{2011PhRvD..83i3014R}).

-Denoting $\lambda_R=\lambda(E_R)$, we consider a volume element of linear size $l\sim\lambda_R>\delta r$ that surrounds the point of resonance for energy $E_R$.
-Inside this volume element, $\bar\nu_\tau$ with energy close to $E_R$ and propagating radially outward can cross their resonance regions without encountering collisions and be converted into $\bar\nu_s$ with probability $1-P_{\rm LZ}$.
+Denoting $\lambda_R=\lambda(E_R)$, we consider a volume element of linear size $l\sim\lambda_R>\delta r$ that surrounds a point on the resonance sphere for energy $E_R$.
+Inside this volume element, $\bar\nu_\tau$ with energy close to $E_R$ and propagating radially outward can cross their resonance regions without encountering collisions and be converted into $\bar\nu_s$ with a probability of $1-P_{\rm LZ}$.
+These $\bar\nu_s$ then escape from the protoneutron star.
 Specifically, the energy interval of such $\bar\nu_\tau$ is

 However, the angular distribution of $\bar\nu_\tau$ is isotropic [see Eq.~(\ref{eq:dnubardedomega})].
 A $\bar\nu_\tau$ propagating with a polar angle $\vartheta\sim\pi/2$ relative to the radially outward direction experiences less change of $V_{\bar\nu}$ inside the volume element than a radially-propagating $\bar\nu_\tau$ and therefore, may fail to traverse its full resonance region before encountering collisions.
 In this case, the MSW effect would be reduced significantly because flavor evolution now depends on the specific values of $V_{\bar\nu}$ between successive collisions (i.e., we can no longer assume that $\theta_{\bar\nu}$ changes from $\pi/2$ to 0 or vice versa in crossing the resonance).
-In addition, a $\bar\nu_\tau$ propagating radially inward goes through a second resonance region on the opposite side of the protoneutron star center.
+In addition, a $\bar\nu_\tau$ propagating radially inward has a probability of $1-P_{\rm LZ}$ to be converted into a $\bar\nu_s$ after going through the first resonance, and this $\bar\nu_s$ readily passes through the interior of the resonance sphere to encounter a second resonance on the opposite side of the center.
+The probability for this $\bar\nu_s$ to remain as a $\bar\nu_s$ and escape from the protoneutron star is $P_{\rm LZ}$.

 While a full treatment should account for all the directional dependence of $\bar\nu_s$ production through the MSW effect, we provide an approximate treatment by considering the effective flux $\Phi_{\bar\nu_s}^{\rm MSW}$ of $\bar\nu_s$ (number per unit area per unit time) escaping radially (both outward and inward) from the volume element.
 Because the contribution to this flux is weighed by $\cos\vartheta$, we assume that $\bar\nu_\tau$ with $0\leq\vartheta<\pi/2$ ($\pi/2<\vartheta\leq\pi$) experience the same MSW effect as a $\bar\nu_\tau$ propagating radially outward (inward).
 Taking into account that a $\bar\nu_\tau$ propagating radially inward goes through two resonance regions, we obtain